scds/text-analysis-2/object.md

 ![](assets/img/ner-results.png)

 You can, of course, omit some of the values from your `print` request if you would like to speed up the process.

-We can print named entities, but the output is not particularly user-friendly.
-Our next step is to visualize the entities.
+We have printed the named entities from the "wollstonecraft.txt" document, but the output is not particularly user-friendly.
+Our next step is to visualize the entities in the context of the document.

 <br />